Open water swimming

-- First of all, closure of the blood vessels in the skin result in increased resistance to blood flow.
+- closure of the blood vessels in the skin result in increased resistance to blood flow.
 The heart then has to work harder and blood pressure increases.

 What can I do to limit the effects of cold water shock?

-Cold Water Shock lasts normally up to 3 minutes and can be reduced by wearing a well-fitted wetsuit, entering the water slowly, and over time becoming used to the effects of cold water by repeated exposure (habituation).
-In the right situation wearing a lifejacket or buoyancy aid will greatly increase your chances of survival.
+Cold water shock lasts normally up to 3 minutes and can be reduced by wearing a well-fitting wetsuit, entering the water slowly, and over time becoming used to the effects of cold water by repeated exposure (habituation).
+In the right situation, wearing a lifejacket or buoyancy aid will greatly increase your chances of survival.

-If there is an accidental fall into the water from a bank-side without the above ie. wetsuit.
-Then using techniques such as ‘float-first’ can help.
-This involves essentially tucking-up and floating on your back, focusing on just staying tucked and controlling breathing, up to the point at which you can self rescue or be helped by others.
+If there is an accidental fall into the water from a bank-side without a wetsuit, using techniques such as ‘float-first’ can help.
+This involves essentially tucking-up and floating on your back, focusing on just staying tucked and controlling breathing, up to the point at which you can self-rescue or be helped by others.

 How do I know a location is safe to swim?

-- Rivers with features such as weirs and faster flowing water.
+- rivers with features such as weirs and fast flowing water.